 John represents the Everett, Marysville, and Tulalip communities and neighborhoods of Snohomish County.
 First elected to the House of Representatives in 2003, John was appointed to the Senate in November 2013.
 In the Senate, John is the ranking Democrat on the Senate Energy, Environment & Telecommunications Committee.
-He also serves on the Senate Government Operations Committee and the Senate Rules Committee.
+He also serves on the Government Operations Committee and the Trade & Economic Development Committee.

 He’s an active member of four National Conference of State Legislatures (NCSL) panels.
-John is a co-chair of the NCSL committee on the Environment, and he’s also a member of the NCSL Labor & Economic Development Committee; the NCSL Communications, Financial Services & Interstate Commerce Standing Committee, and the NCSL Environmental Management Legislative Roundtable.
+John serves on the NCSL committee on the Environment, and he’s also a member of the NCSL Labor & Economic Development Committee; the NCSL Communications, Financial Services & Interstate Commerce Standing Committee, and the NCSL Environmental Management Legislative Roundtable.